graciellehigino/ms_range_interactions/manuscript.md

 As methods have developed it has become possible to complete analyses at large spatial scales in order to understand the factors influencing the macroecology of organisms.
-A significant challenge in this field, however, is the quality and quantity of species distribution data and biases and historical lack of information about species distribution and ecology can lead us to the wrong conclusions [@Hortal2008HisBia].
-Biodiversity occurrence data are knowingly biased, and the sources of bias are often taxonomic, temporal or geographical [@Boakes2010DisVie; @Ronquillo2020AssSpa; @Meyer2016MulBia].
+A significant challenge in this field, however, is the quality and quantity of species distribution data, as biases (taxonomic, temporal or geographical [@Boakes2010DisVie; @Ronquillo2020AssSpa; @Meyer2016MulBia]) and historical lack of information about species distribution and ecology can lead us to the wrong conclusions [@Hortal2008HisBia].
 Amongst these geographical data available are the range maps provided by the International Union for the Conservation of Nature (IUCN).
 These maps consist of simplified polygons, often created as alpha or convex hulls around known species locations,